What is agroecology?

 Quality Labels?

-We decided not to confine in national or European specifications which do not consider the diversity of the terroirs and their own characteristics.
+We could just tell you we are certified HVE (High Environmental Value) and in conversion to EU Organic Label.
+However, it will only be a very simplistic summary of what we are really doing on the estate.
+No national or european label take into account the diversity of the terroirs and their own characteristics.
 Do you believe that we can take care of our vines and protect the environment the same way in Bordeaux, Alsace, Italy or Roquetaillade?

 We think we have to question ourselves systematically.
 Each year differs from the previous one and need to be considered in a different way.
 All our practices should not be taken for granted, so we discuss a lot with other wine-growers, we continuously do many tests, and we keep ourselves informed of the technical advances and developments in scientific knowledge.